 - Uses small clusters allows better space management.

-- Maximum file size is 4GB.
+- The maximum file size is 4GB.

 Advantages of the exFat file system

-- Surpasses the 4GB maximum file size limitation of FAT: 64-Bit file Size.
+- Surpasses the 4GB maximum file size limitation of FAT: 64-Bit File Size.

 - Overpowers 64k cluster size limit of FAT: Cluster Sizes up to 32M.